 Have unemployment questions or problems?
 Click here to get assistance from the City and County of San Francisco (including unemployment, paid sick leave, or family leave and childcare).
 You can also get help from local nonprofit Legal Aid at Work.

-The Department of Education has extended student loan forbearance (a pause on the requirement to make payments on your federal student loans) through January 31, 2022.
-Federal student loan borrowers do not have to make payments until next February.
-Monthly payments for most federal student loans have been on pause since last March due to the coronavirus pandemic.
+The Biden administration has extended student loan forbearance (a pause on the requirement to make payments on your federal student loans) through May 1, 2022.
+Federal student loan borrowers do not have to make payments until May 2, 2022.
+Monthly payments for most federal student loans have been on pause since March 2020 due to the coronavirus pandemic.

 No interest will be added to what you owe during this forbearance period, and non-payments will count toward the number of payments required under an income-driven repayment plan, a loan rehabilitation agreement, or the Public Service Loan Forgiveness program.